Lebanese army chief Gen Rodolphe Haykal, centre, held talks in Washington this week. EPA

 Lebanon's armed forces “remains a critical security partner" of US forces in the Middle East, the House foreign affairs committee said.
 It said the Lebanese army “must continue unfettered in pursuit of the full completion of the five-phase plan” to disarm Hezbollah.

-During a trip to Washington, Lebanese army chief Gen Rodolphe Haykal met US military officials and President Donald Trump’s senior adviser on Arab and Middle Eastern affairs, Massad Boulos, who described the meeting as “excellent”.
+During his three-day trip to Washington, Lebanese army chief Gen Rodolphe Haykal met US military officials and President Donald Trump’s senior adviser on Arab and Middle Eastern affairs, Massad Boulos, who described the meeting as “excellent”.

 But senator Lindsey Graham, who is close to Mr Trump and who also met Gen Haykal on Thursday, said their discussion was cut short over a disagreement.
 “I asked him point-blank if he believes Hezbollah is a terrorist organisation.
 He said, ‘No, not in the context of Lebanon.’
 With that, I ended the meeting,” the hard-line pro-Israel senator wrote on X.